Hitchiner's® Countergravity Casting Services

 CLI: The Countergravity Low-pressure Inert gas process blankets the melt with an inert gas in order to cast reactive alloys quickly and efficiently.

 C3: The C-cubed process uses centrifugal force to aid in mold fillout in thin sections.
-(View Video)
+View CLI-C3 Process video.

-SLIC (several layer investment casting): The latest fuel-efficient, clean Hitchiner countergravity casting process.
+SLIC: (several layer investment casting): The latest fuel-efficient, clean Hitchiner® countergravity casting process.
 SLIC reduces shell material usage by about 70%, floor space requirements by up to 70%, and mold-heating energy by 87.5% while eliminating the need for large burnout furnaces.
-The water-based process achieves these goals by sigificantly reducing the number of shell layers needed to make molds.
+The water-based process achieves these goals by significantly reducing the number of shell layers needed to make molds.